Joint stochastic localization and applications: Introduction

-The rest of the paper is organized as follows.
-Section~\ref{sec:bayes} reviews SL from two complementary perspectives, including a commonly used formulation and an alternative Bayesian interpretation.
-Section~\ref{sec:3} introduces Eldan’s $\alpha$-scheme and discusses its localization rate; a regularized version is considered and analyzed when $\alpha = \frac{1}{2}$.
-Section~\ref{sec:jsl} presents a joint SL framework for constructing couplings between probability distributions.
-Building on this, we extend the optimal coupling between normal distributions under the 2-Wasserstein distance to log-concave distributions and obtain a normal approximation result.
-Section~\ref{sec:dist} introduces a family of distances induced by joint Eldan’s $\alpha$-scheme and investigates their properties.
-Section~\ref{sec:jslapp} further relates the distances proposed in Section~\ref{sec:dist} to several statistical divergences.
-Section~\ref{sec:newmodel} proposes a new method for distribution estimation and discusses its numerical implementation.
-Section~\ref{sec:num} contains several numerical simulations to support our theoretical findings.
-Section~\ref{sec:conc} summarizes the results and discusses some future directions.
+The rest of the paper is organized as follows. \Cref{sec:bayes} reviews SL from two complementary perspectives, including a commonly used formulation and an alternative Bayesian interpretation; it also collects some useful observations based on SL calculus. \Cref{sec:3} unifies several existing SL schemes under Eldan's $\alpha$-scheme and analyzes the resulting localization rate; a regularized version is introduced and analyzed for $\alpha = 1/2$. \Cref{sec:jsl} extends Eldan's $\alpha$-scheme to a joint framework and introduces Eldan's $\alpha$-distance; it also presents an alternative construction that extends the optimal Gaussian coupling to log-concave measures. \Cref{sec:dist} provides a theoretical analysis of Eldan's $\alpha$-distance and explores its connections to optimal transport and diffusion models. \Cref{sec:newcomp} develops efficient estimators for Eldan's $\alpha$-distance and establish relevant theoretical guarantees. \Cref{sec:apps} discusses applications of Eldan's $\alpha$-distance in distributional data analysis. \Cref{sec:num} presents numerical experiments supporting our theoretical findings. \Cref{sec:conc} concludes the article and discusses directions for future work.